Recording events

 </body>

-Unregistered customers are automatically deleted from Prepr after 90 days of inactivity.
+Unregistered visitors are automatically deleted from Prepr after 90 days of inactivity.

-event ensures the customers who've signed up will not be deleted.
+The SignUp event ensures the visitors who’ve signed up will not be deleted.

 <html>